tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-make-monolingual-tscs-for-vocab-and-grammar.md

 ---
-title: How to make monolingual TSCs for vocab and grammar?
+title: "How to make monolingual TSCs for vocab and grammar?"
 date: 1674943245
-tags: ['faq']
+tags: ["faq", "grammar"]
-position: -9957
+position: [-9957, 0]
+updated: "08 August 2026"
 ---

 The process of making monolingual [TSCs](discussing-various-card-templates.html#targeted-sentence-cards)